 Apple Pugetsound Program Library Exchange is proud to announce the book Call-A.P.P.LE.
-Magazine – 1979 Compendium – a nostalgic look back at the early years of the Apple computing revolution through the eyes of Call-A.P.P.L.E. magazine and the Apple Pugetsound Program Library Exchange (A.P.P.L.E.) user group.
+Magazine 1979 Compendium – a nostalgic look back at the early years of the Apple computing revolution through the eyes of Call-A.P.P.L.E. magazine and the Apple Pugetsound Program Library Exchange (A.P.P.L.E.) user group.

 All 9 issues from the second year of Call-A.P.P.L.E. magazine are included along with a four page forward by Don Williams.
 Over 340 pages are enhanced and restored in high-quality grayscale, complete with the advertisements and program listings from those issues.
 Relive the earliest days of the Apple II computer through the eyes of the creators and the users.

 - Articles and programs from Apple computing legends including: John Draper, Val Golding, Andy Hertzfeld, Dan Paymar, Bruce Tognazzini, Roger Wagner, Randy Wigginton, and many others.

 - Applesoft and Integer BASIC covered in depth including the internal calls and memory maps, along with many utilities documented and included.

-• Reviews of DOS 3.2 and many utilities, games, books, and newsletters.
+- Reviews of DOS 3.2 and many utilities, games, books, and newsletters.

-• Forward from early A.P.P.L.E. board member Don Williams.
+- Forward from early A.P.P.L.E. board member Don Williams.

-Bill Martens — Apple historian and enthusiast, Programmer, President of Apple Pugetsound Program Library Exchange (A.P.P.L.E.) and co-producer of Call-A.P.P.L.E. magazine, and books like: Cyber Jack, Synergistic Software: The Early Games, Nibble Viewpoints, The WOZPAK Special Edition, and What’s Where in the Apple: Enhanced Edition.
-Bill also co-produced the retro iOS game Structris.
+Bill Martens — Apple historian and enthusiast, programmer, President of Apple Pugetsound Program Library Exchange (A.P.P.L.E.) and co-producer of Call-A.P.P.L.E. magazine, and books like: Cyber Jack, Synergistic Software: The Early Games, Nibble Viewpoints, The WOZPAK Special Edition, and What’s Where in the Apple: Enhanced Edition.
+Bill also co-produced and co-programmed the retro iOS game Structris.
 Bill is the author of ApPilot/W1, Beyond Quest, The Anatomy of an EAMON, and multiple EAMon adventure games.
 He is a systems engineer specializing in office infrastructures and has been programming since 1976.
 And he is the production editor for the A.P.P.L.E. website CallAPPLE.org, writes science fiction novels in his spare time, and is a retired semi-pro football player.

 Apple Pugetsound Program Library Exchange (A.P.P.L.E.) has been a global Apple user group since 1978, with membership peaking near 50,000 in 1985.
-Offering many services, A.P.P.L.E. is also a book publisher and game developer.
-In 2013, the “The WOZPAK Special Edition” book was released containing Steve Wozniak’s restored hand-written notes and printouts about his Apple II computer, as well as a forward from Steve Wozniak and other Apple legends.
+Offering many services, A.P.P.L.E. is also a book publisher and game developer, and has produced dozens of new book titles since 2013 and over 100 Apple software titles.

 Press Information is available at: www.callapple.org/press